Performing root canal therapy on teeth that have crowns.

-Creating a hole through some types of all-ceramic (all-porcelain) crowns may very well weaken them, possibly significantly.
+In comparison, creating a hole through some types of all-ceramic (all-porcelain) crowns may very well weaken them, possibly significantly.

-Additionally, it could be that the act of creating the access cavity has created significant changes with the tooth itself.
+It might be that the act of creating the access cavity has created significant changes with the tooth itself.

 Possibly it is now so hollowed out that it no longer provides a solid foundation for the original crown.
 If so, a new one (with a more encompassing design and possibly a post and core) will need to be made.